herbhuang/website_blog/content/posts/using R on WSL.en.md

 ## Install BLAS and LAPACK to accelerate your matrix computation

-<abbr title="Basic Linear Algebra Subprograms">BLAS</abbr> and <abbr title="Linear Algebra PACKage">LAPACK</abbr> are useful because it improves R performance, see the [article(https://csantill.github.io/RPerformanceWBLAS/).
+<abbr title="Basic Linear Algebra Subprograms">BLAS</abbr> and <abbr title="Linear Algebra PACKage">LAPACK</abbr> are useful because it improves R performance, see the [article](https://csantill.github.io/RPerformanceWBLAS/).

 ### Install BLAS and LAPACK on Windows

 Loading BLAS and LAPACK libraries for R on Windows is difficult (at least to me).
-The most "popular" [way(https://support.microsoft.com/en-us/topic/swapping-revolution-r-optimized-mkl-blas-libraries-66ad41cd-2276-ad9a-0104-0004eabc9bfa) to directly overwrite the R math library (`Rblas.dll` and `Rlapack.dll`).
+The most "popular" [way](https://support.microsoft.com/en-us/topic/swapping-revolution-r-optimized-mkl-blas-libraries-66ad41cd-2276-ad9a-0104-0004eabc9bfa) to directly overwrite the R math library (`Rblas.dll` and `Rlapack.dll`).
 Brutal, but it works.

 Until I update my R and everything gone.
 I have to redo it.
 Also, it is annoying when I tried to use an R package (`semPlot`) and it dropped off error message.
 There is something wrong, I know.
 But I couldn't figure it out at that time.
 I went back to R's default library.

 ### Install BLAS and LAPACK on Linux

-It seems more straghtforward on Linux, because it is easier to complie your own R core by passing some files and flags like `--with-blas`.
-But I am not knowledgable enough to handle this.
-Also, some [tutorials(https://cran.r-project.org/doc/manuals/r-devel/R-admin.html#Shared-BLAS) suggest use dynamic link, but it does not work for me.
+It seems more straightforward on Linux, because it is easier to compile your own R core by passing some files and flags like `--with-blas`.
+But I am not knowledgeable enough to handle this.
+Also, some [tutorials](https://cran.r-project.org/doc/manuals/r-devel/R-admin.html#Shared-BLAS) suggest use dynamic link, but it does not work for me.

 Here is the way I realize how to make everything works well.